hoprnet/hoprnet/.processes/development.md

 _Who:_ all members individually

-_When:_ first day of the sprint or before a vacation
+_When:_ last day of the sprint or before a vacation

 #### External issues